Chapter 8. Collections and Enumerators

 between whatever is the most convenient type to hold in your

-s to support the VB For-Each
+collection object and VARIANT s to support the VB For-Each syntax.

 On-Demand Data Calculation

-requires initialization with an
+CComEnum requires initialization with an

 array of data that is already calculated.
-CComEnumOnSTL
+CComEnumOnSTL,

 on the other hand, accesses the data by calling member functions on